Mesentery: Peritoneal folds

 Interposed between the hepatic and splenic flexures, the greater omentum adheres to the transverse colon along a further band or fold of peritoneum.
 Dissection through this allows access to the cephalad (top) surface of the transverse mesocolon.
 Focal adhesions frequently tether the greater omentum to the cephalad aspect of the transverse mesocolon.
 The left colon is associated with a similar anatomic configuration of peritoneal folds; the splenic peritoneal fold is contiguous with the left lateral paracolic peritoneal fold at the splenic flexure.
 Division of the latter similarly allows for the separation of the left colon and associated mesentery off the underlying fascia and frees it from the retroperitoneum.
 The left lateral paracolic peritoneal fold continues distally at the lateral aspect of the mobile component of the mesosigmoid.

 Microanatomy

 Determination of the macroscopic structure of the mesenteric organ allowed a recent characterisation of the histological and electron microscopic properties.
 The microscopic structure of the mesocolon and associated fascia is consistent from ileocecal to mesorectal levels.
 A surface mesothelium and underlying connective tissue is universally apparent.
-Adipocytes lobules within the body of the mesocolon are separated by fibrous septae arising from submesothelial connective tissue.
+Adipocytes lobules within the body of the mesocolon are separated by fibrous septa arising from submesothelial connective tissue.
 Where apposed to the retroperitoneum, two mesothelial layers separate the mesocolon and underlying retroperitoneum.
 Between these is Toldt's fascia, a discrete layer of connective tissue.
 Lymphatic channels are evident in mesocolic connective tissue and in Toldt's fascia.